 As a non-profit registered charity, Lower Trent Conservation has developed a fundraising program to support our conservation efforts.
-This includes: grant writing, direct requests to businesses and private donors.
+This includes grant writing, direct requests to businesses and private donors, and fundraising campaigns.
 Many of our donated funds are currently directed to "Connecting Kids with Nature" in support of youth environmental education initiatives.